Fatti mandare dalla mamma a prendere il latte

-"Fatti mandare dalla mamma a prendere il latte", also known with the shorter title "Fatti mandare dalla mamma", is a 1962 Italian song composed by Franco Migliacci (lyrics) Luis Bacalov and Bruno Zambrini (music) and performed by Gianni Morandi.
+"Fatti mandare dalla mamma a prendere il latte", also known as simply "Fatti mandare dalla mamma", is a 1962 Italian song composed by Franco Migliacci (lyrics) Luis Bacalov and Bruno Zambrini (music) and performed by Gianni Morandi.

-Background
+Overview

 The song was the first hit for Morandi, and became a long-selling classic of his repertoire.
 The song was launched in the RAI television show Alta pressione.
 In 2023, on the occasion of its 60th anniversary, Morandi recorded a new version of the song in duet with Sangiovanni, which premiered out of competition at the Sanremo Music Festival 2023.

 The song was included in the soundtrack of the Pixar film Luca.